 Serving the society as a key executive from 1972 to 1997, Ms. Myers also directed the society’s research and information section from 1974 to 1980, was vice president and director of member services from 1980 to 1987, and was vice president and a publisher from 1987 to 1997.
 She then served as president and chief executive officer of the Electronic Retailing Association from 1997 to 2003 and the Partnership for Prevention from 2013 to 2015.
-Currently, Ms. Myers has served as executive director of the Academy for Eating Disorders since 2015 and director of the Licensing Executives Society of U.S. and Canada since 2016.
+Ms. Myers also spent time as executive director and chief executive officer of the Academy for Eating Disorders from 2015 until her retirement.

-Active in her community, Ms. Myers was a board of directors member of the Ethics Resource Center in Washington, DC, from 1982 to 1986, an appointed member of the federal advisory commission on e-commerce of the U.S. Department of Commerce, I-FAC 4-E-Commerce from 2001 to 2004, and has served the Universal Postal Union advisory group since 2000.
-She previously served the ASAE international section council, the ASAE public policy committee and the Faculty Institute for Organization Management.
-Also outside of her primary trade, Ms. Myers has maintained involvement with numerous related organizations such as the Greater Washington Society of Association Executives and Center for Association Leadership, the committee of 100 of the U.S. Chamber of Commerce, the national board of regents of the Institutes for Organization Management, the board of directors of the Association of Convention Marketing Executives and numerous ASAE divisions, among many others.
+Active in her community, Ms. Myers was a board of directors member of the Ethics Resource Center in Washington, D.C., from 1982 to 1986, an appointed member of the federal advisory commission on e-commerce of the U.S. Department of Commerce, I-FAC 4-E-Commerce from 2001 to 2004, and has served the Universal Postal Union advisory group in 2000.
+She previously served on the ASAE international section council, the ASAE public policy committee and the Faculty of the Institute for Organization Management.
+Also outside of her primary trade, Ms. Myers has maintained involvement with numerous related organizations such as the Greater Washington Society of Association Executives and Center for Association Leadership, the committee of 100 of the U.S. Chamber of Commerce, the national board of regents of the Institutes for Organization Management, member of the Association of Convention Marketing Executives and numerous other organizations.
 Likewise, she chaired the International Research Institute seminar on association affinity programs in 1994.

 In recognition of her efforts, Ms. Myers was honored for a lifetime service by the Ravensworth Civic Association and was named the First International Association Visionary by Marketing Challenges.
+She was awarded the Humanitarian of the Year award from a Texas based mental health organization.
 She hopes she made a difference in the organizations she worked for in a positive, constructive way, and she hopes she led them to making a positive difference from their vantage point in the world.
 Ms. Myers is very concerned about the impact of every organization she works with on its world values.